-For example, X found during audit that he has made a mistake in Oct 2017 return.
-X submitted annual return for FY 2017-18 on 31st August 2018 along with audited accounts.
+For example, X found during the audit that he has made a mistake in Oct 2017 return.
+X submitted an annual return for FY 2017-18 on 31st August 2018 along with audited accounts.
 He can rectify the Oct 2017 mistake within-

 20th Oct 2018 (last date for filing Sep return)

 31st August 2018 ( the actual date of filing of relevant annual return)

 -earlier, ie., his last date for rectifying is 31st August 2018.

 This rectification will not be allowed where results are from scrutiny/audit by the tax authorities.

 - The Commissioner of CGST/SGST (or any officer authorized by him) may conduct an audit of a taxpayer.
 The frequency and manner of an audit will be prescribed later.

 - A notice will be sent to the auditee at least 15 days before.